 ORGANIZATIONS WITH NATIONAL COOPERATIVE AGREEMENTS

-Asian American, Native Hawaiian, and Pacific Islander Populations
+Asian American, Native Hawaiian, and other Pacific Islander Communities

 For more information and tools to assist in meeting the needs of special population groups, visit the CHAMPS Special Populations webpage.

-For a clearinghouse of information about migrant and seasonal farmworkers, visit the CHAMPS Migrant & Seasonal Farmworkers Resources webpage.
+For a clearinghouse of information about migrant and seasonal farmworkers, visit the CHAMPS Migrant and Seasonal Farmworkers (MSFW) and their Families Resources webpage.

 For information about addressing the needs of culturally diverse populations, visit the CHAMPS Cultural Competency webpage.